radiantearth/stac-spec/item-spec/item-spec.md

 providers can fill it with tens or even hundreds of fields of metadata that is not recommended.
 If providers have lots of metadata then that should be linked to in the Asset Object or in a Link Object, or even a new Asset Object could be added that is potentially easier to parse.
 There is a lot of metadata that is only of relevance to advanced processing algorithms, and while that is important it should not be in the core STAC items.

-### Asset definition

-It is of top priority to provide definitions of assets, so clients can know get some information as to what is actually contained in the data they are downloading.
-Assets should contain the metadata that is specific to the format of the asset.
-The asset must have some way to state its format.

-While assets in Catalog APIs can easily represent files that are generated on demand, a static catalog should only list assets that already exist online.
-This increases the reliability and speed of the catalog and makes it easier to fully duplicate or back-up a static catalog.

-**Note:** 0.6.0 defines Media types for assets, to provide more information about what is to download, but there is likely more work to be done to fully define the asset, so providers should feel free to experiment and give feedback on potential asset improvments.

-There are a couple of ideas on how to define metadata for assets.
-Providers could either

-* include a number of optional metadata fields directly in the asset that would provide additional definition for clients or
-* include a field that specifies a URI to a (JSON) file that has the additional metadata.

-When adding the data via a URI, all the needed metadata for a client would be in the product level definition, which would mean a lot less repeating of fields.
-But clients would have to be a bit smarter to actually follow the links.
-Though ideally clients would be able to cache and reuse product definitions, and hopefully there would be a small number of canonical product definitions online, that all static catalogs using a particular provider would be able to reference.